What does loan to value ratio (LVR) mean on my home loan?

 Loan to Value Ratio (LVR) Calculator

-LVR is important in determining which products or rates you might be eligible for.
+LVR is important in determining which options or interest rate you might be eligible for.
 See how your purchase price and deposit stack up using our LVR calculator.
 Remember, you'll need an LVR of 95% or less to apply for a home loan with us.

 Apply for a Pepper Money Home Loan